 Eric Lionheart

-U.S. Air Force Combat Controller (Ret).
-Eric has an extensive law enforcement background which includes force protection and criminal investigations.
+Former U.S. Air Force Combat Controller Eric has an extensive law enforcement background which includes force protection and criminal investigations.

-• Retired U.S. Air Force Combat Controller with frontline special operations experience.
+• Former U.S. Air Force Combat Controller with frontline special operations experience.

 • President of the First There Foundation, focused on eradicating suicide among Air Force Combat Controllers.